Carrie Underwood Sparks CMA Awards Debate: Did She Wink at Eric Church or Miranda Lambert? - E! Online

 Who knew one little wink could cause such a big debate?

-In the blink of an eye (literally), Carrie Underwood had Twitter buzzing over a memorable moment at the 2020 CMA Awards.
-Here's what happened: Eric Church, Luke Combs, Miranda Lambert, Keith Urban and Underwood were all nominated for Entertainer of the Year.
+In the blink of an eye (literally), Carrie Underwood had Twitter buzzing over a memorable moment at the 2020 CMA Awards on Wednesday, Nov.
+11. Here's what happened: Eric Church, Luke Combs, Miranda Lambert, Keith Urban and Underwood were all nominated for Entertainer of the Year.
 Hosts Reba McEntire and Darius Rucker then named Church the winner.

 While Underwood and her fellow nominees smiled and gave Church a standing ovation upon hearing the news, fans couldn't help but notice she also gave a small wink.
 But who was it directed to, and what did it mean?